Cs4K1Sr4C/DoConDaMe/README.md

 <h1>🐋 All-In-One Docker - Containers / Containers' Terminals / Networks / Images - Manager in a PyQt5 environment </h1>
 <p>This is a Python3-based application with a PyQt5 GUI implementation which allows you to manage Docker containers, networks and images.
 It provides a simple and intuitive graphical user interface (GUI) for management; and it is designed to be easy to use. 🖥️</p>

-## 🚨!THIS VERSION IS ONLY A LIMITED VERSION!🚨<br />
+## 🚨 !THIS VERSION IS ONLY A LIMITED VERSION! 🚨<br />
-### 🔑NEEDS ADMINISTRATIVE (SUDO) PERMISSION TO RUN🔑<br />
+### 🔑 NEEDS ADMINISTRATIVE (SUDO) PERMISSION TO RUN 🔑<br />
-### 🛠️PRE-REQUIREMENT🛠️
+### 🛠️ PRE-REQUIREMENT

 - 🐋 already pulled Docker images

 <h2>🎁 Features in the full version</h2>
 <p>The current features of the application include:</p><br />

-- 🔍Listing all containers, including their ID, name, status, network and its type, IP, ports and the default running command in a table
+- 🔍 Listing all containers, including their ID, name, status, network and its type, IP, ports and the default running command in a table
-- 🖱️Doubleclick on the selected table row opens a terminal to the container in a pop-up window
+- 🖱️ Doubleclick on the selected table row opens a terminal to the container in a pop-up window
-- 🖼️Ability to open more container terminal windows
+- 🖼️ Ability to open more container terminal windows
-- 🚀Starting, stopping and removing the selected container via buttons
+- 🚀 Starting, stopping and removing the selected container via buttons
-- 🆕Create and run new containers based on existing images
+- 🆕 Create and run new containers based on existing images
-- 🛠️Moveable toolbar with icons
+- 🛠️ Moveable toolbar with icons
-- 📢Statusbar for sending feedbacks to the user
+- 📢 Statusbar for sending feedbacks to the user
-- 📝In the container creation pop-up window the user can configure some parameters of the container
+- 📝 In the container creation pop-up window the user can configure some parameters of the container
-- 📂If the container's image allows it then ability to copy files between the host and container via a graphical file explorer
+- 📂 If the container's image allows it then ability to copy files between the host and container via a graphical file explorer
-- 📜Support for run custom commands on the selected container
+- 📜 Support for run custom commands on the selected container

-<p>🔜 In the close future I would like to extend with the following features:</p><br />
+<p>🔜 In the close future I would like to extend with the following features:</p>
-- 🔍 Search and filter functionality to easily find containers based on their name, ID, or status
+- 🔍 Search and filter functionality to easily find containers based on their name, ID, or status<br />
-- 🖼️ Pre-configured images for deploying containers
+- 🖼️ Pre-configured images for deploying containers<br />
 - ⏸️ Option to pause and resume containers

 <h2>💻 Installation</h2>